ArtisanMobile/devdocs/_posts/2014-07-18-android-hybrid-sdk.md

 ### setDateTimeValue
 Set or update the value associated with a custom date profile variable.

-This new value will be used as part of this user's personalization profile, and will be used from this point forward for segmentation, targeting, and reporting purposes.
+This new value will be used as part of this user's personalization profile, and will be used from this point forward for segmentation, taregeting, and reporting purposes.

 This can be called from anywhere in your app.
 {% highlight javascript %}